lsd1code/python-psets/README.md

 # CS50 Programming with Python: Psets

-a repo of psets I completed from CS50 Python Course
+A repo of psets I completed from CS50 Python Course

-every python file has a docstring at the bottom of the file that describes the exercise and what needs to be done
+Every python file has a docstring at the bottom of the file that describes the exercise and what needs to be done

 ## Week 0: Pset 0 (functions and variables)